Gröben (Ludwigsfelde): Windows and grave slabs (vestibule)

 The equally artistic stained-glass windows from 1909 in the vestibule show fishermen in the Gröbener Kietz neighbourhood on the right and, according to the text in the window, a "Gröbener owner" in the field on the left.

 Of the ten Schlabrendorf gravestones that, according to Fontane, were walled up behind the altar and formed a "picturesque niche wall", only two slabs remain in 2004, housed in the vestibule.
 The epitaphs, some of which feature coats of arms and cherubs, contain inscriptions for Christina Elisabeth von Schlabrendorf († 1694, left vestibule) and Gustav Albrecht von Schlabrendorf († 1703, right vestibule, illustration below), which are still clearly legible today.
-The inscription on a tomb slab destroyed by fire, belonging to a member of the Schlabrendorf family who died in the First Silesian War in the Battle of Mollwitz, reads:Stand, mortal, and behold the imperishable glory attained by the highly noble knight and lord, Johann Christian Siegmund von Schlabrendorf, His Imperial Majesty's in Prussia in his infantry ... highly deserving lieutenant, lord of the estates of Groeben, Beuthen, Jütchendorf and Waßmannsdorf, who was born on 20 December 1711 at the Groeben estate and died on 10 April 1741 in the fierce battle between the Prussian and Austrian armies at 'Mollwitz' in Silesia, in which the Prussians emerged victorious, by a musket shot that struck him in the head, for the honour and rights of God, the King and the Fatherland, having reached the age of 29 years and 4 months.

 Plague and oven (entrance hall)

 The church entrance is located in the west portal with the tower and leads through a small entrance hall.
 In this passageway, there is a memorial plaque on the left with a gradually fading battle painting in the upper part.
 Here, too, a Schlabrendorf is honoured who gave his life "for the fatherland", in this case Gustavus Albertus von Schlabrendorf on 15 July 1686 as an ensign in front of the fortress of Ofen in Hungary; the picture shows the mutual bombardment of the two bastions Pest and Ofen on both sides of the Danube near Budapest.
 The text praises fearless courage and heroism against the "hereditary enemy" in rhymes with phrases that seem strange today, such as: "It was only for his pleasure to hear Carthaunen banging".